 - 1. Students must maintain minimum eligibility and continuation requirements under Title 4, Chapter 18, Section 9.14 (Maintaining Scholarship Eligibility) of the Handbook, based upon their high school graduation date.
 See Section 12 of this Chapter for regaining eligibility. - 2.
-Students enrolling in a combination of remedial and non-remedial courses must satisfactorily complete credit hour and GPA requirements on all of their semester enrollments (including remedial credit hours where a letter grade is issued by the institution). - Effective Fall 2006, if a student (1) informs either the institution or the Treasurer's GGMS Office that the student is enrolled in pass/no-pass course(s); and (2) has subsequently become ineligible due to GPA; and (3) the coursework completed by the student for a semester in which the student has received funding included pass/no-pass courses, then the letter grade the student would have received for the pass/no-pass course(s) may be considered for GPA calculations in order to reinstate or maintain eligibility.
-Institutions will be asked to contact the student's instructor(s) to obtain the student's letter grade for each completed course(s).
-The grade(s) will be averaged with the student's regular coursework if the instructor is able to provide a letter grade for the course.
+Students enrolling in a combination of remedial and non-remedial courses must satisfactorily complete credit hour and GPA requirements on all of their semester enrollments (including remedial credit hours where a letter grade is issued by the institution).

+Effective Fall 2006, if a student (1) informs either the institution or the Treasurer's GGMS Office that the student is enrolled in pass/no-pass course(s); and (2) has subsequently become ineligible due to GPA; and (3) the coursework completed by the student for a semester in which the student has received funding included pass/no-pass courses, then the letter grade the student would have received for the pass/no-pass course(s) may be considered for GPA calculations in order to reinstate or maintain eligibility.
+Institutions will be asked to contact the student's instructor(s) to obtain the student's regular coursework if the instructor is able to provide a letter grade for the course.
 If the average is equivalent to the appropriate required GPA, the student will be considered eligible, assuming all other criteria are satisfied.
-The financial aid director or designee must submit this information in writing via the Authorization to Correct Student Record form to the Treasurer's Office, and data will be manually entered into Millennium database system. - 3.
-Data for all enrolled Millennium students are extracted from the student information system in a week nightly batch process coordinated by NSHE System Computing Services (SCS).
+The financial aid director or designee must submit this information in writing via the Authorization to Correct Student Record form to the Treasurer's Office, and data will be manually entered into Millennium database system.

+3. Data for all enrolled Millennium students are extracted from the student information system in a week nightly batch process coordinated by NSHE System Computing Services (SCS).
 Data are sent to the Treasurer's GGMS Office on the following schedule:

-Summer: October 1 through November 30

-Fall: December 31 through April 30 Spring: May 31 through July 31
+Summer: October 1 through November 30 Fall: December 31 through April 30 Spring: May 31 through July 31